Chart Color Schemes

 Kingsgrove - North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects likely to affect the area.
-Notable ones are Sydney Metro City & Southwest, Kingsgrove Public Preschool, Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion), and WestConnex M8 Motorway Kingsgrove Connection.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects likely affecting the region.
+Notable initiatives include Sydney Metro City & Southwest, Kingsgrove Public Preschool, Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion), and WestConnex M8 Motorway Kingsgrove Connection.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.